convexengineering/gpkit/docs/source/advancedcommands.rst

 .. literalinclude:: examples/unbounded_output.txt

-it becomes clear that ``x`` is unbounded below in the original model.
+it becomes clear that the problem is, unsurprisingly, that ``x`` is unbounded below in the original model.